florapdx/gatsby-bloggy-starter/README.md

 * supports embedding Gists in posts (JS/X posts only)

-### Posts are just post bodies - no more front-matter
+### Posts are just post bodies - use a manifest for post title and meta

-Instead of using front-matter in posts (which doesn't work across post-formats), the starter package renders post headers, footers, and post summaries as React elements based on the post meta object for each post in `post-manifest.js`.
-The key for each post will be the file name, and the file name doubles as the url slug for that post.
+Instead of using front-matter in Markdown posts (which presents consistency and ease-of-development issues across post-formats), this starter package renders all post formats into generic `Post` components, which in turn render a `PostHeader` and a `PostFooter`.

+These, as well as `PostSummaries`, are built from the post meta object you'll add for each post in `post-manifest.js`.
+The key for each post will be the file name, and the file name doubles as the url 'slug' for that post.

 Ex:

 ```
 ### post-manifest.js